-(a) Any rider dropping out of the race shall immediately remove his or her racing numbers and shall board the sag wagon unless seriously injured or gravely sick.
-The sag wagon is the only vehicle authorized to pick up riders unable to continue the race. (b) If a rider drops out of a stage race he or she may not, before the end of that race, ride in any other event unless specifically authorized to do so by the race officials and the organizer of the original event.
+- (a) Any rider dropping out of the race shall immediately remove his or her racing numbers and shall board the sag wagon unless seriously injured or gravely sick.
+The sag wagon is the only vehicle authorized to pick up riders unable to continue the race. - (b) If a rider drops out of a stage race he or she may not, before the end of that race, ride in any other event unless specifically authorized to do so by the race officials and the organizer of the original event. - 4F7.

-4F7.
 Protest.
 Any protest must be submitted in writing, accompanied by a deposit as specified in the Schedule of Fees, and be filed with the race commission within the following deadlines:

-(a) Concerning placings: no later than the start of the next stage;

-(b) Concerning an incident during the race: no later than one hour after the finish;

-(c) Concerning the final general placings: up to 15 minutes after the official announcement;

-(d) Concerning prizes owed to riders: up to one month after the official announcement.
+- (b) Concerning an incident during the race: no later than one hour after the finish: - (c) Concerning the final general placings: up to 15 minutes after the official announcement; - (d) Concerning prizes owed to riders: up to one month after the official announcement.